coderefinery/git-intro/content/browsing.md

 - Create one or two issues
 - Create one or two pull requests
 - Try to search for something in the recipe to trigger a search index update

-Before starting the exercise session:
-- Show how to fork the repository to own account
 :::

 ```{highlight} console